nejohnson/format/doc/ManPage.md

 # INTRODUCTION #

 In most standard C libraries the `printf` family of functions can be rather heavy to use - they pull in quite a lot of additional library code, and they often require considerable additional effort to support on small or even medium-sized embedded projects.

 The `format` library answers this need.
 It provides a small, efficient core function which implements the majority of the `printf` conversions, requires little in the way of system support, and can be easily ported to work with a wide range of output devices.

+**Note:** This manual page describes the full-featured `format` library (CONFIG_PROFILE_FULL).
+For feature-reduced versions, see TinyManPage.md and MicroManPage.md.

 # SYNOPSIS #